Home (2015 film): Plot

-Escaping Kyle, Oh and Tip head to Paris, home of the Boov Command Centre, located in the Eiffel Tower, which the Boov dub "The Great Antenna', and manage to sneak in.
+Escaping Kyle, Oh and Tip head to Paris, home of the Boov Command Center located in the Eiffel Tower, and manage to sneak inside.
 Oh cancels the invitation before it reaches the Gorg; he then looks for Lucy, and the computer confirms she is in a human camp in Australia, where she is also looking for her daughter.
 Trying to return to Slushious, Oh and Tip are cornered by Smek, who orders Oh's execution, but Tip uses a Boov gravity device to turn the tower upside down, and she and Oh escape.
 Oh informs Tip that he no longer believes Smek's propaganda about humans being simple and backward, and apologizes to her.
 The two set off to Australia, but are attacked by Gorg drones, sent to search for them.
 Slushious is wrecked as a result, but Oh finds a Gorg SuperChip in a crashed drone, and uses it to repair the car.

 When they reach the human relocation camp, Oh realizes the other Boov are evacuating, and fears that the Gorg will take vengeance on Earth when they cannot find the Boov.
 He then tries to convince Tip to flee with them, but she refuses.
 Oh joins the Boov, and the Gorg attacks their mothership, but Oh uses the SuperChip he found to increase the ship's speed and escape.
-Impressed at his bravery, the other Boov listen as Oh berates Captain Smek for his lies, and the other Boov for their cowardice.
+Impressed at his bravery, the other Boov listen as Oh berates Smek for his lies and the other Boov for their cowardice.
 Moved, Kyle takes the Shusher from a horrified Smek and decrees that Oh should be the new captain.
 Oh reluctantly accepts, turns the mothership around and returns to Earth, where he helps Tip reunite with Lucy, fulfilling his promise.

 Realizing from a chance remark of Tip's that the Gorg are actually tracking the Shusher and not the Boov, Oh locks Tip and Lucy inside Slushious, and faces the approaching Gorg's mothership alone.
 With help from Tip, he returns the Shusher, which is revealed to be an egg containing the entire next generation of Gorg.
-The lone Gorg inside the ship happily accepts the egg; he is the last of his kind, and he had been desperately searching for his children.
+The lone Gorg inside the ship happily accepts the egg, as he is the last of his kind and he had been desperately searching for his children.

-Two weeks later, the Boov have relocated their colony to the Moon.
+Two weeks later, the Boov move their colony to the Moon.
 Many Boov visit Earth and mingle with the humans, who are restored to their original homes.
 Oh moves in with the Tuccis, and invites many other aliens to visit Earth and attend his parties.